LCAV/easy-dsp/docs-source/docs/messages-ref.md

 #### Messages

-* Audio configuration: this message allows the client to know the audio configuration choosed.
+* Audio configuration: this message allows the client to know the audio configuration chosen.
     * Message type: text;
     * Message format: JSON: